alvinschang/p5-stacked-area-chart/README.md

 p5-stacked-area-chart
 =====================

 Using the P5.js library for the Processing language, this lets you simply alter the data file to create the chart.
+Here's [an example](http://projects.ctmirror.org/content/2014/12/cops/) of a chart created with this code.
 It will make a chart that looks like this:

 ![Image of this stacked chart](http://i.imgur.com/xp1qjaz.png)